Lay Leaders & Senior Students

 Ellen Marie Lauricella

-I met the Dharma in 1997 in Rochester, New York with the sangha that is now called White Lotus Buddhist Center.
-I feel extremely fortunte to have met my teacher, His Eminence Garchen Rinpoche, at that time.
-Over these years I have tried to follow in Rinpoche’s footsteps – his vast compassion and wisdom has led me on this path.
+I met the Dharma in 1997 in Rochester, New York with the sangha called White Lotus Buddhist Center.
+I feel extremely fortunate to have met my teacher, His Eminence Garchen Rinpoche, at that time.
+Over these years I have tried to follow in Rinpoche’s footsteps – his vast compassion and wisdom has led me on this path and in this lifetime.

 In Dayton, Ohio my wife, Naomi and I started Gar Drolma Buddhist Center at the request of Garchen Rinpoche.
 After working to build Gar Drolma for 7 years, we moved to Iowa in 2012.
-In 2016 we started the Milarepa Buddhist Center under the guidance of both Khenchen Konchok Gyaltsen Rinpoche and Garchen Rinpoche.
-It is our intention that the Milarepa Buddhist Center is a source of wisdom and compassion for beings.
+In 2016 we started the Garchen Mila Buddhist Center under the guidance of both Khenchen Konchok Gyaltsen Rinpoche and Garchen Rinpoche.
+It is our intention that the Garchen Mila Buddhist Center is a source of wisdom and compassion for beings.

 I came to Dharma in 1997 in Rochester, New York.
 I am committed to Milarepa Buddhist Center because I want to make good use of this lifetime to do whatever I can to help reduce the suffering of living beings.
-I live in Iowa City with my wife, Ellen Marie and our 2 children and 2 dogs.
+I live in Iowa City with my wife, Ellen Marie and our daughter and 3 dogs.